GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/README.md

  * %environment: this section defines environment variables that will be set at runtime (shell, run, exec)
  * %runscript: the contents of this section are written to a file within the container and executed when the container is run

+We are still going to be interacting with the Google Cloud Builder (the gcloud builds command), but this time we are going to provide a different configuration file (cloudbuild.yaml) that has instructions for *using* our previously generated builder to build the Julia container.
+Specifically:

-The cloudbuild.yaml file uses the Singularity custom build step to create a container from the ```julia.def``` defintion file.
-The ```singularity build``` command takes the ```julia.def``` definition file and produces a Singularity Image Format container named ```julia-centos.sif```.
-The resulting container is written to a Cloud Storage bucket rather than the Container Registry since it isn't a Docker container image.
+ 1. The cloudbuild.yaml file uses the Singularity custom build step to create a container from the ```julia.def``` defintion file.
+ 2. The ```singularity build``` command takes the ```julia.def``` definition file and produces a Singularity Image Format container named ```julia-centos.sif```.
+ 3. The resulting container is written to a Cloud Storage bucket rather than the Container Registry since it isn't a Docker container image.

-Use this command to build the container.
+To get this underway, you can use this command to build the container (note that it's the same command as before, but we provide a different configuration file).

 ```bash
 $ gcloud builds submit --config=cloudbuild.yaml --substitutions=_SINGULARITY_VERSION="3.0.2" .
 ```